 Word of warning!
-If you plan on going to visit the Parthenon or anything depicting greek gods and goddesses, please be aware that many of the statues are anatomically correct and these parts of the body are uncovered.
-We were unaware of that and all of us were pretty surprised to see those statues like that.
+If you visit the Parthenon or anything depicting greek gods and goddesses, please be aware that many of the statues are anatomically correct.

 The parts of the body are uncovered, therefor we were very surprised at the naked bodies and had to quickly switch gears a couple of times.

 Beautifully painted art, statues of the greek gods and goddesses from history, it is a truly magical place.

 The 46 foot statue of the goddess Athene is breathtaking.
 This is why this building was built.
 To protect her.